Tension between HST/JWST and $\Lambda$CDM Cosmology, PBH, and Antimatter in the Galaxy: Abstract

 \section{Abstract}

 Recent data released by James Webb Space Telescope (JWST) and, somewhat earlier, the data presented by Hubble Space Telescope (HST) are commonly understood as a strong indication for breaking of the canonical $\Lambda$CDM cosmology.
-It is argued in the presented work that massive primordial black holes (PBH) could seed galaxy and quasar formation in the very young universe as it has been conjectured in our paper of 1993 and resolve the tension induced by the JWST and the HST data with the standard cosmology.
-This point of view is presently supported by several recent works.
-The proposed mechanism of PBH formation leads to the log-normal mass spectrum of PBHs and predicts abundant antimatter population of our Galaxy, Milky Way.
-Both these predictions are in excellent agreement with astronomical observations.
+It is argued in the present work that massive primordial black holes (PBH) could seed galaxy and quasar formation in the very young universe as it has been conjectured in our paper of 1993 and resolve the tension induced by the JWST and the HST data with the standard cosmology.
+This point of view is rediscovered in several recent works.
+The proposed mechanism of PBH formation leads to the log-normal mass spectrum of PBHs, predicts noticeable antimatter population of our Galaxy, Milky Way.
+We also predict an existence of central black holes of intermediate mass in dwarf galaxies and globular clusters, recently observed.
+All these predictions are in excellent agreement with astronomical observations in the present day and early universe.